Extrieve/DisnakeMemelords/README.md

 Before running the application for yourself you must have a discord account and a bot account.
 Make sure you have the correct permissions to run the bot.
-Make sure you configure your own bot token in the config.py file (this is gitignored for privacy concerns).
+Make sure you configure your own bot token in the config.py file (this is gitignored for security concerns).

 To run the application locally, run the bot.py file.
  ```python
 python3 bot.py
  ```

+ Make sure you install the selenium dependencies in your operating system in order to correctly add the Automation Cog.